 In the early 1960s the Government decided to build more universities.
 Leatherland campaigned energetically for Essex to be the location of one of these new universities, and he played a leading role in the foundation of Essex University.

-Plans for a University to be based in the county of Essex originally began in the late 1950s.
+Plans for a University to be based in Essex originally began in the late 1950s.
 However, it was not until 1961 that the Government decided to establish a university in the county.
 Wivenhoe Park, on the outskirts of Colchester, was selected as a suitable site.
 The 200-acre park dated back to the eighteenth century.

 In 1962 Dr Albert Sloman was appointed as the first Vice-Chancellor.
 Two years later it opened its doors to students for the first time.
 The first intake consisted of just 122 students studying in three schools: Comparative Studies, Physical Sciences and Social Sciences.
 The University's first Departments were Chemistry, Physics, Government, Sociology, Literature, Mathematics, Economics, the Language Centre and the Computing Centre.
 Teaching took place in the historic Wivenhoe House and in temporary huts while construction of the main campus began.

 The first officers of the University were :

 Lord Butler (Chancellor)

 Sir John Ruggles-Brise (Pro-Chancellor)